IgnacioGoldchluk/IgnacioGoldchluk.github.io/content/blog/identify-n1-queries.md

     queryset = Player.objects.prefetch_related("playtimes").all() # NEW
     serializer_class = PlayerSerializer
 ```
-Instead of 20 queries to fetch the `PlayTime` records we only need one now.
+We only need 1 query now to fetch all the `PlayTime` records.
 If we run the test again we should see 402 queries.
 ```
 E               Failed: Expected to perform 5 queries or less but 402 were done E